Struggling to pay for business energy bills can be quite an unpleasant experience to say the least.

 Energy suppliers are obliged to help their customers come up with a solution.
 On the other hand, customers are also allowed to negotiate a deal that works for both sides.

 However, with a glass half full perspective, saving hundreds of pounds on business energy is possible.
 All it takes is efficient planning.

-In this article we will be tackling the three main elements of a utility bill, legal rules, and the things you have to do if you are struggling to pay for your bills or if you are being overcharged by a supplier.
+In this article we will be tackling the three main elements of a utility bill, legal rules, and the things you have to do if you are struggling to pay for business energy bills.

 Are you struggling to pay your business energy bills?

 If you’ve received an energy bill from your supplier, and suddenly realise that you can’t really afford to pay it right now – then they may allow you to repay any debt with the help of a payment plan.

 Tell your supplier that you want to pay off your debts in instalments as part of a payment plan.

 It’s important to maintain proper communication with your supplier and inform them of any issues.
 This includes your struggle to pay the bills.

 Suppliers are mostly open to agreements, as long as both parties can meet each other halfway.